boredsquirrel/Linux/Scripts/README.md

 Goal is:

 1. Detect Battery and AC state
-2. If Energysaving mode is useful, deactivate random CPU cores
+2. If Energysaving mode is useful, deactivate a set number of random CPU cores
 3. On AC activate all cores again

 This works on all systems where TLP doesnt work.
+Random means always different cores get disabled, to not get unequal usage or something.

+Its a brutal solution over things like setting to a batterysave governor, but its reliable.

 ### flatpak-permission-cleaner
 Many Flatpak apps have whole root access over your system for compatibility.